mikebryantky/checkregister-backend/readme.md

 ## Redis
 The unit tests use an embedded Redis server tp simulate a Redis instance.
 For development and production profiles, you must have an actual Redis server running.
+I suggest running Redis in [Docker](https://hub.docker.com/_/redis).